fivdi/pigpio/doc/gpio.md

 output.waveDelete(waveId);
 ```

-#### waveAddSerial(baud, dataBits, stopBits, offset, message)
-- baud - an unsigned integer from 50 - 1000000, specifies the baud rate.
-- dataBits - an unsigned integer from 1 - 32, number of data bits.
-- stopBits - an unsigned integer from 1 - 4, number of stop bits.
-- offset - an unsigned integer >= 0, the serial data starts `offset` microseconds from the start of the waveform.
-- message - a string, the Message to be sent.

-Adds a waveform representing serial data to the existing waveform.
-Returns the new total number of pulses in the current waveform.

 #### waveCreate()
 Creates a waveform from added data.
 Returns a wave id.
 All data previously added with `waveAdd*` methods get cleared.